Experimental protection of quantum coherence by using a phase-tunable image drive: Spin systems characteristics

 \Mn is the second studied system.
 The non-magnetic matrix of MgO contains a very low concentration ($\sim$ 10 ppm) of $^{55}$Mn$^{2+}$ spins with $S=I=5/2$.
 The spin Hamiltonian is given by \cite{Bertaina2017}:

 where $g_{Mn}=2.0014$ is the g-factor, $A=244$~MHz is the hyperfine constant and $H_{CF}$ is a crystal field term resulting from the cubic symmetry $F_{m\bar3 m}$ of MgO: $H_{CF}=a/6[S_x^4 + S_y^4 + S_z^4-S(S + 1)(3S^2 + 1)/5]$.
-In previous studies \cite{Bertaina2009,Bertaina2011,Bertaina2015a,Bertaina2017} we detailed the effect of $H_{CF}$ on spin eigenvalues, and show that the static field orientation can tune in-situ their values to be perfect equidistant or non-harmonic.
+In previous studies \cite{Bertaina2009,Bertaina2011,Bertaina2015a,Bertaina2017} we detailed the effect of $H_{CF}$ on the spin eigenvalues, and showed that the static field orientation can tune in-situ their values to be perfect equidistant or non-harmonic.
 In the present study we operate the static field under an alignment generating sufficient non-harmonicity such that one can resonantly select two of the six levels and consider the Mn$^{2+}$ a two-level system.
+Because of the cubic symmetry and the absence of nuclear spin in the host matrix, the line is very narrow with 2$\Gamma=0.5$~G. In this system the detection of $\langle S_z\rangle$ is not done by echo, but by integrating the area under the Free Induction Decay (FID) signal, measured immediately after $\tau_{wait}$ and one $\pi/2$ readout pulse.

 The measurements were performed at a temperature of 40~K, with the external field at $B_0=353.7$~mT and the microwave frequency $f_0=9.734$~GHz.

 \Gd is the third studied system.
 Gd$^{3+}$ spins $S=7/2$ are diluted in non-magnetic matrix of CaWO$_{4}$ and described by the spin Hamiltonian \cite{Hempstead1960,Yue2017} :